-All students will undertake a baseline assessment each September to assess their levels and gaps in their understanding.
+All students will undertake a baseline assessment each September to assess their levels of literacy and gaps in their understanding and skills.
 All students will have the opportunity to study for a Functional Skills Qualification in English at Entry 3-level 2.
+Level 2 is equivalent to a GCSE grade 4 pass.

 English Functional Skills Qualifications provide students with the fundamental skills to use the English language in personal and professional situations.
 To gain the English Functional Skills qualification, learners must pass the following assessments: